 Charisma – Back in 3.5e there was this skill called “Use Magic Device” that used Charisma to represent using force of will to make the item do what you want, which was usually just to make the item activate.
 That’s Charisma (Arcana).

-Primary attribute: Strength.
+Primary ability: Strength.
 Physical activities like climbing, jumping, running, swimming, and sporting contests are covered by Athletics.